shipwright-io/build/docs/proposals/parameterize-strategies.md

 spec:
   buildRef:
     name: a-build
-  params:
+  paramValues:
   - name: a-param
     value: Another parameter value because my build is not up-to-date.
 ```

-_Note_: If a **Buildrun** specifies `a-param` via its `spec.params`, this will override the value defined in the `a-build`.
+_Note_: If a **Buildrun** specifies `a-param` via its `spec.paramValues`, this will override the value defined in the `a-build`.
 In other words, BuildRuns have a higher priority when defining params.

 ### Part 2: Runtime Parameters